 Every member of staff is required to complete a Suspicious Activity Report (SAR) if he/she knows, suspects, or has reasonable grounds to suspect fraud or money laundering and send this to ukcompliance@firstsource.com.
-A Suspicious Activity Report can be found in Appendix 1 and on the Intranet this also provides instructions of next steps.
+A Suspicious Activity Report can be found in Appendix 1.

 It will be the responsibility of the Legal and Compliance team to reinforce the message of the importance of recognising and reporting suspicious activities as soon as any employee suspects or becomes aware of such as well as maintaining the SAR risk register.

 Failure to report could result in disciplinary action and even result in criminal prosecution.
 The law imposes personal obligations; these obligations apply to all staff involved in the financial sector.
 Staff are protected against criminal prosecution once they have submitted their suspicions either to the Money Laundering Reporting Officer, or to the Client as per the agreed process.
 The Proceeds of Crime Act creates the offences concerning failure to report.
 An overview of the offences and penalties are provided below.